-Demand for the Pi Zero was huge from the beginning, so the minicomputer was quickly sold out at numerous Raspberry dealers.
-The same thing happened with an issue of the magazine The MagPi, published at the same time, which featured a free version of the Mini Pi.
-Since so many people could get their hands on one so quickly, it is no wonder that many new interesting projects are being created with the help of the Raspberry Pi Zero.
+As is usual with new releases from the Raspberry Pi Foundation, the demand for the Pi Zero 2 W was huge right from the start with stocks quickly selling out among numerous Raspberry dealers.
+Since so many people could get their hands on one so quickly, it is no wonder that many new interesting projects were created with the help of the Raspberry Pi Zero.
 From practical, everyday helpers, to drones, to entertainment devices, it seems like amateur hobbyists have no limit to their creative imagination, as the following examples illustrate:

-A Spanish development team led by Victor Mayoral – co-founder of robotics startup Erle Robotics- has garnered interest on the online Hackster platform with his Raspberry Pi Pi0drone project.
+A Spanish development team led by Victor Mayoral – co-founder of robotics startup Erle Robotics- has garnered interest on the online Hackster platform with his Raspberry Pi Pi0drone.
 It is a drone that can be controlled with a standard remote control, thanks to the Raspberry Pi Zero.
-The material costs of this home-made aircraft came to about £200, the majority being spent on the required autopilot board PXFmini (approx. £70).
-The operating system is a Debian-based distribution that Erle Robotics has put together for this purpose.
+The material costs of this home-made aircraft came to about $200, the majority being spent on the required autopilot board PXFmini (approx. $70).
+The operating system is a Debian-based distribution that Erle Robotics has put together for this purpose..
 The Hackster project webpage does not just provide information about the project, but also gives instructions on how to construct one of these drones yourself, including a list of hardware and software required.

 PiZero Cluster – 16 Raspberry Pi Zeros as a test environment

 Another exciting project using the Raspberry Pi Zero is the Raspberry Pi Guy electronic skateboard.
 The young man from England provides numerous tutorials on using the microcomputer on his YouTube channel and made developing the power-driven skateboard his summer holiday project, achieving a remarkable result.
-Equipped with a single motor (120 amp, 2.2 kilowatts), the vehicle reaches a maximum speed of up to 30 kilometers per hour.
+Equipped with a single motor (120 amp, 2.2 kilowatts), the vehicle reaches a maximum speed of up to 30 kilometres per hour.
 To accelerate or slow down the skateboard, you use an ordinary Nintendo Wii controller.
-For a complete list of the components used, see GitHub.
+For a complete list of the components used, see GitHub the raspberry pi guy.

-A particularly exciting home project with Rasbperry Pi Zero is the Hacker House indoor gardener.
+A particularly exciting home project with Raspberry Pi Zero is the indoor gardener.
 The developing team – two former students from Iowa State University – have taken advantage of the minicomputer’s computing power to drastically simplify caring for houseplants.
 To do this, the two have installed the Raspberry Pi Zero as a central component to regulate a peristaltic pump (12 volts) and an LED plant light (5 volts), which supply the plants with water and artificial sunlight.
-The “automated gardener” script can be used to configure intensity and timing.
-At Hackster.io there is a detailed guide on how to build your own household helper.
+The ‘automated gardener’ script can be used to configure intensity and timing.
+At Hackster.io you can find a detailed guide on how to build your own household helper.